firearthur/next-responsive/README.md

 2. Apollo and GraphQl are setup and ready to be used.
 3. Storybook is setup and ready to be used with `yarn storybook`.
 4. Used Atomic Design.
 Tried to stick to its rules as much as the time span allowed.
-5. Every text that's abbreviated with `[s]` when you switch the language is a place holder for actual Spanish translation.
+5. Every text that's abbreviated with `[s]` when you switch the language is a placeholder for actual Spanish translation.

 # Things I Wanted to Show Case in This Project: